Suzanne Aspden

 Suzanne Aspden is professor of music at Jesus College, University of Oxford.

+Life

-She was formerly a research fellow at Robinson College, University of Cambridge from 1999 to 2002 and a lecturer in music at the University of Southampton from 2002 to 2005.
+Aspden was formerly a research fellow at Robinson College, University of Cambridge from 1999 to 2002 and a lecturer in music at the University of Southampton from 2002 to 2005.
 In 2002-3 she was the first John Marshall and Marie Louise Osborn Fellow at the Beinecke Library, Yale University.